 What should one know before starting with this method?

 It is the simplest method.
 You just need to know the correct amount of debt and need to make the necessary adjustments of interest each month.
 And start paying from the smallest amount while paying the minimum repayment amount on all the other debt.
 And when one is paid off then devote all his repayment amount to the next one.

-Debt snowball method is best if you’re more motivation oriented person.
+The debt snowball method is best if you’re a more motivation-oriented person.

-At the beginning you might see little to no change in the debt but if you stay consistent with this method you can successfully pay off your debt.
+In the beginning, you might see little to no change in the debt but if you stay consistent with this method you can successfully pay off your debt.
 It may take longer depending on the amount of your debt and the interest rate.

-If you get any additional income like allowance, bonuses, extra savings, and extra income then spend all of that in paying your debt.
-This will enhance the process and get you their faster.
+If you get any additional income like allowance, bonuses, extra savings, and extra income then spend all of that on paying your debt.
+This will enhance the process and get you there faster.